argythana/dev_boilerplate_course/README.md

 * Do all the above on a remote linux server.
 * **Mission Accomplished: Combine all the above to work on a more holistic/productive/efficient/comprehensive development environment.**

+The exam will be based on the material of the first four lectures.
+At the exam you will be asked to:
+* Create a new python project.
+* Create a new python virtual environment.
+* Create a new GitHub repository.
+* Create a new local git repository.
+* Clone the remote repository to your local machine.
+* Create a new python function and module, that will be called from the main script.
+* Create a new python script that will call the function from the module.
+* The script will be run from the command line.
+* The script will create an interactive web app with Streamlit.
+* You will push the code to the remote repository.

 The tools presented are:

 ## Lecture 1: Version control tools